Jd007/flask-rest/README.md

 ##### Why:

 * Many existing RESTful APIs did not offer the level of flexibility I wanted (e.g. request authentication are resource-wide and cannot be customized based on request method)
-* Keep the overhead as little as possible (no useless serializers)
+* Keep the overhead as little as possible (e.g. no useless serializers)

 ##### Requirements: